lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ContentInfo.contentType = id-data
 ContentInfo.content
    controlSequence
+      {101, id-cmc-transactionId, 10132985123483401}
-      {101, id-cmc-senderNonce, 10001}
+      {102, id-cmc-senderNonce, 10001}
-      {102, id-cmc-nonceReq, <NonceRequest>}
+      {103, id-cmc-nonceReq, <NonceRequest>}

 ContentInfo.contentType = id-data
 ContentInfo.content
    controlSequence
+      {101, id-cmc-transactionId, 10132985123483401}
-      {101, id-cmc-senderNonce, 10005}
+      {102, id-cmc-senderNonce, 10005}
-      {102, id-cmc-recipientNonce, 10001}
+      {103, id-cmc-recipientNonce, 10001}
-      {103, id-cmc-nonceResp, <NonceResponse>}
+      {104, id-cmc-nonceResp, <NonceResponse>}
 ~~~

+To ensure that the nonce request and response messages are associated with the subsequent
+request and response messages used to transmit the CSR, the transaction identifier specified in
+{{Section 6.6 of I-D.ietf-lamps-rfc5272bis}} SCHOULD be used.

-In the event of an error, or if the server is unable to provide the requested nonce, the CMC Server MAY return status information about the request using either an Extended CMC Status Info Control or a CMC Status Info Control, as defined in {{Section 6.1 of I-D.ietf-lamps-rfc5272bis}}.
+In the event of an error, or if the server is unable to provide the requested nonce,
+the CMC Server MAY return status information about the request using either an
+Extended CMC Status Info Control or a CMC Status Info Control, as defined in
+{{Section 6.1 of I-D.ietf-lamps-rfc5272bis}}.

 # IANA Considerations {#iana}